 Zak: What other systems do you use besides Marketo and Dynamics CRM?

-Sue: For SEO and paid search campaigns, we use WordStream; Google Analytics to measure web analytics; and then we also use Sitecore for web content management.
+Sue: For SEO and paid search campaigns, we use WordStream; Google Analytics to measure web analytics; and Sitecore for web content management.

 Marketo & Microsoft Dynamics Sync